 Many factors come into play during the negotiations of offers.
-We will look at the pros & cons of each offer together so you have all the facts to make an informed decision.
+We will look at the pros and cons of each offer together so you have all the facts to make an informed decision.
 A certified cheque is not mandatory, so there will be situations where you'll need to choose between a personal cheque and a certified one.
-That's when other factors like price, closing date & conditions will need to be weighed against deposit issues!Back to top
+That's when other factors like price, closing date and conditions will need to be weighed against deposit issues!Back to top

 Should I consider offers on a certain date or look at them as they come in?

 We will discuss this depending on your property's unique situation.
 More and more it is standard to accept all offers on a certain date rather than looking at them whenever someone makes an offer - buyers may think there is no urgency if they can offer anytime, and thus aren't as motivated to offer.
 If a buyer wishes to place an offer before your offer date, we will definitely let you know!Back to top

 Do you recommend staging my home before putting it on the market?

 As part of our thorough consultation with you, we'll recommend certain repairs, fixes and renovations that would make your home more saleable, as well as common-sense prep such as de-cluttering and cleaning.
 Hiring a professional staging isn't necessary in most cases, with the possible exception of some estate or income property sales, but we do have a list of recommended stagers that we can provide if you are interested in hiring a stager for your home!Back to top

 Do I have to spend a lot of money renovating or can I sell my home as-is?